iAvoe/Az900-Module-3-Review/README.md

 ### Azure Resource Manager (ARM)

+#### __________ is the deployment and management service for Azure.
+- Azure Resource Manager (ARM)

 #### What can you use to create resources in Azure and includes a validation step to ensure all resources are created in a specific order based on dependencies, in parallel and idempotent?
 - Azure Resource Manager (ARM) templates

+#### What can you use to define the resources you want to provision in a declarative JSON format?
+- Azure Resource Manager (ARM) templates

+#### What can you use to create resources in Azure and includes a validation step to ensure all resources are created in a specific order based on dependencies, in parallel and idempotent?
-#### Which of the following is an attribute of Azure Resource Manager Templates?
+- Azure Resource Manager (ARM) templates
-- Repeatable results

-#### What are sections of a Resource Manager Template
-- `$schema, contentVersion, parameters, variables, functions, resources, outputs

 #### What is ARM QuickStart Templates?
 Where are templates deployed?
 - Resource Manager templates provided by the Azure community.